 Search hundreds of internship, part-time and full-time employment opportunities

-Since over 800 universities belong to the NACElink Network, employers know posting on PirateLink provides “big bang for their buck.”
+Since more than 900 universities belong to the NACElink Network, employers know posting on PirateLink provides “big bang for their buck.”
 Use employer contact information in the job postings to submit your resume directly.
-Note that jobs are not screened by NACE and may or may not be reviewed by Career Services.
+Note that jobs are not screened by NACE but are reviewed by Career Services.

-On-campus positions are also advertised on PirateLink.
 Search under “Southwestern University” and you’ll find the various departments who are hiring.
 All students are eligible to work on campus, but students who have federal work-study as part of their financial aid package have priority (all other qualifications being equal).
-Postings will indicate how to apply for positions.
-Some may require you to submit your resume via PirateLink (see “How can I get my resume in the database?” below), while others will direct applicants to websites where they can apply, to download applications, to stop by in person, etc.

 How do I start using PirateLink?